-Talk with your doctor about what you can do to try to keep lymphedema from happening to you.
+Talk with your healthcare team about what you can do to try to keep lymphedema from happening to you.
 Make these precautions part of your daily habits.
 Plan to follow them for the rest of your life.

 Compare your hands and arms.
 Look at them in the mirror.
 Learn what's normal for you so you can notice changes right away.
-If lymphedema does develop, let your doctor know right away.
+If lymphedema does develop, let your healthcare team know right away.
 You can take steps to try to keep it from getting worse.